Ironstone mining in Cleveland and North Yorkshire: Peak production

-Production across the region as whole peaked in 1883, when 6,750,000 tonne of ore was processed.
-After that, the tonnages declined steadily.
-In 1936, the contribution to UK steel production from the north east was 27.3%, but by this time, much of the ore was being imported.
-Apart from a dip in 1922, the smelters on Teesside first started using a greater proportion of imported ore over that which was mined locally, in 1936.
+Production across the region as whole peaked in 1883, when 6,750,000 tonne of ore were processed.
+After that, tonnages declined steadily.
+In 1936, the contribution to UK steel production from the north east was 27.3%, but by this time much of the ore was being imported.
+Apart from a dip in 1922, the smelters on Teesside first started using a greater proportion of imported ore over that mined locally in 1936.

-Production of ironstone in the area declined as opencast and quarried ironstone from domestic UK locations became prevalent due to it being cheaper to quarry than mining.
-For example, the ironstone workings in Northamptonshire were all surface operations, therefore it could be mechanised easier without the need for timber props, nor the time and labour required to install the timbers.
+Production of ironstone in the area declined as opencast and quarried ironstone from other UK locations became prevalent owing to it being cheaper to quarry than mining.
+For example, the ironstone workings in Northamptonshire were all surface operations, therefore could be mechanised more easily without the need for timber props nor the time and labour required to install the timbers.
 This meant that by the interwar years, Northamptonshire iron ore was five shillings per tonne cheaper to transport than Cleveland ore.
-Additionally, the global recession in the early 1920s led to a drop in the price of iron.
+In addition the global recession in the early 1920s led to a drop in the price of iron.
 Closures were further exacerbated by imported iron ore.
-The last industrial operation of mining ore in the area was at North Skelton, which closed in January 1964.
+The last industrial operation of mining ore in the area was at North Skelton, which ended in January 1964.